chenwei0129/AES_128_Circuit_Design/README.md

 ## There are three versions of the circuit, the functions are the same, just difference from their architecture.

 * V1\
 A typical AES circuit, and the module "key expansion" is a combinational circuit, generate 10 keys at a time.
-Thereforw we need a MUX to select a key to use.
+Therefore we need a MUX to select a key to use.

 * V2\
 Modify V1 "key expansion" module from combinational circuit to sequential circuit, to reduce the hardware resources.